zaphiro-technologies/protobuf/docs/data.proto.md

 * `type` (string): always `Data`
 * `producerId` (string): the id of the producer (e.g. a PMU) linked to the dataset.
 * `timestampId` (int64): related measurement Unix msec timestamp (if any)
+* `aligned` (bool, default true): whether the DataSet has to be time-aligned or not.